 This will reset instruction progress, grades, test results, Codey messages, file contents, and any other changes to the initial content state.

 The blue Files dropdown in the top menu bar allows you to load either the saved starter files or the solution files for the lab.
 Clicking Load Starter replaces the current files shown in the editor with the starter files.
 Clicking Load Solution replaces the current files with the solution files.

-Simply toggle the lesson back to edit mode by clicking the Edit button to continue working on it.
+Simply toggle the content back to edit mode by clicking the Edit button to continue working on it.

-To save files for the user to start the lesson with, click the Files dropdown, then click the Save Files button in the top right corner.
-This will save the current files as the starter files, it's not recommended to use this while previewing your project.
+To save files for the user to start the content with, click the Files dropdown, then click the Save Files button in the top right corner.
+This will save the current files as the starter files.
+As such, it is not recommended to use this while previewing your project.

-Other lesson elements (instructions, tests, grading weights, etc.) are saved automatically.
+Other content elements (instructions, tests, grading weights, etc.) are saved automatically.